jesenteh/16b-gfs-as-search/README.md

 # 16b-gfs-as-search
 16-branch GFS Active S-box Search

-Note: If you use the code in this repository for your own research and publish about it, please cite the paper:
+Note: If you use the code in this repository for your own research and publish it, please cite the paper:

 J. Chen, J. Teh, Z. Liu, C. Su, A. Samsudin, Y. Xiang, "Towards Accurate Statistical Analysis of Security Margins: New Searching Strategies for Differential Attacks," IEEE Transactions on Computers, Vol. 66:10, 2017.
 DOI: https://doi.org/10.1109/TC.2017.2699190